Troppydash/the-deviation-tutorial/pages/page1.md

 *This tutorial is written entirely in the deviation programming language itself, and I think that is pretty cool!*

-When you're ready, click the > button below to start.
+When you're ready, click the > button on top to start.